Complex Documents

 Complex Document Overview

 Complex documents in a legal environment are plentiful, and generally these documents are to be filed or sent to clients on a time sensitive basis.
-That's why knowing the ins and outs of the tools that Word has to offer in the quick creation of Tables of Contents, Tables of Authorities, Indices, cross-references (and more) is essential in the timely completion of these documents.
+That's why knowing the ins and outs of the tools that Word has to offer in the quick creation of Tables of Contents, Tables of Authorities, Indexes, cross-references (and more) is essential in the timely completion of these documents.

 CK Note: A key to drafting and editing complex documents in Word is using Styles in your formatting, especially the built-in heading styles.
 In Word 2007 and later the features discussed in this chapter start with the References Tab on the Ribbon.